Zhou Xun: 2005–2011: Critical acclaim

-2012–present: Directorial and Hollywood debut, television comeback
+2012–2017: Directorial and Hollywood debut, television comeback

 In 2011, Zhou made her directorial debut with the short film Five Demon Traps, which stars Tony Leung Chiu-wai as a demon killer.

-In 2012, Zhou made her Hollywood debut in the science fiction film Cloud Atlas, playing multiple roles in the film.
+In 2012, she then had a reunion with Tony Leung Chiu-wai in two consecutive films, The Great Magician and The Silent War.
+For her admirable performances in these two films, Zhou received two Best Actress nominations at the 32nd Hong Kong Film Awards, becoming the first Mainland Chinese performer to be nominated for two Hong Kong Film Awards for Best Actress in the same year.
+Zhou made her Hollywood debut in the science fiction film Cloud Atlas (2012), playing multiple roles in the film.
+The same year she filmed Painted Skin: The Resurrection directed by Wuershan, which was a sequel to the original film in 2008.
 The film grossed over the 700 million yuan ($109.8 million) landmark, becoming the highest-grossing Chinese-language movie of all time then.

 In 2014, Zhou returned to television after 10 years in Red Sorghum, based on Nobel prize laureate Mo Yan's 1986/1987 novel of the same name.
 Zhou's performance in the series was highly praised by the author himself for her immaculate grasp of the character's inner turmoil.
-Zhou won the Best Actress Award at the Asian Television Award.
+Zhou won the Best Actress awards at the Asian Television Award and Shanghai Television Festival.

+In 2016, Zhou was set to play the leading role of the Step Empress in historical fiction drama Ruyi's Royal Love in the Palace, which was are the sequel to the drama Empresses in the Palace.
+The series later went on national broadcast in 2018.

+In 2017, she made her return to the big screen in Ann Hui's war film Our Time Will Come alongside Eddie Peng and Wallace Huo.
+The film opened and competed for the Golden Goblet Award at the 2017 Shanghai International Film Festival and later earned her seventh Best Actress nomination at the Hong Kong Film Awards.